 Migration of the Marburray family to Ireland

 Some of the Marburray family moved to Ireland, but this topic is not covered in this excerpt.

-Another 131 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.